Chaya Someswara Temple: History and date

 Panagal is a historic site, oft referred to as Panugullu and Panagullu in pre-14th century inscriptions and texts.
 The earliest records mention it as one of the regional capitals of the Kadumba dynasty, from where governors and kings of Andhradesa ruled this part of Dakshina-kshetra (Deccan-region).
 The history of Panagal is evidenced by numerous inscriptions found on stones, panels and fragments of panels found near the temple, in the farm fields and on some broken panels found with Muslim tombs.
 Inscriptions in other parts of India, particularly in the Deccan region, such as the Mamillapalli inscription and the Ramalingala inscription affirm the importance of Panugallu.
 Some inscriptions call the local rulers by the site's name, as Panugallu-puravaresvara.

 With Kirtivarman's conquest, the Chalukyas gained and nurtured Panagal, building some smaller temples in the Chalukyan style.
 It was one of three capitals for Chalukyas, the other two being Vardhamanapuram and Kandur.
 Later the Cholas (Chodas), Yadavas-Seunas, and Kakatiyas ruled their regions in Telingana from their administrative headquarters at Panagal.
 In 1124 CE, Udayaraju of a branch of the Telugu Chola dynasty constructed a large water tank to the northeast of the town.
-Between about 1150 to 1250 CE, two major temples were built in Panagal, including the Chaya Someswara temple.
+Between about 1150 to 1250 CE, two major temples were built in Panagal, including the Chaya Someshwara temple.
 There is no foundation inscription available at this temple, and the estimated date of completion vary by scholars.
 Dhaky and Meister date it to mid 11th-century based on the architectural style and iconography, attributing it to the Kunduru Chodas.
 Other scholars date it a bit later to early 12th-century.